+a.
+Race Director

-- a.
-All the following officials must be present and available at the time necessary to ensure smooth and efficient running of the event. - b.
-The officials will consist of a Race Director or Referee that will be responsible for the following: - Ensuring proper observance of the regulations. - The control of practices, qualifying and races, adherence to the timetable and, if deemed necessary. - The stopping of practice or the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - All versions of the starting procedures. - Directing the use of medical cars or ambulances. - Confirming results. - Ensuring that technical regulations are correctly enforced. - Protests
+The Race Director is responsible for:

+- Ensuring proper observance of the regulations. - Communications between the Event Management Committee and the FIM North America Stewards. - The control of practices, qualifying and races, adherence to the timetable and, if deemed necessary, the making of any proposal to the Race Direction to modify the timetable in accordance with the Sporting Regulations - The stopping of practice or the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - All versions of the starting procedures.